Financial-Times/document-store-api/README.markdown

 Should return the json right in the format as you PUT it in.

+You can request multiple items with a GET request to `http://localhost:14180/content?uuid={uuid1}&uuid={uuid2}...`.
+This will return a JSON array containing the subset of items that were found (if none were found, the response will be an empty array).

 ## Content Read GET
 Make a GET request to `http://localhost:14180/content-read/{uuid}` with `Content-Type` set to `application/json`.